 The Grounds Committee serves the Community by monitoring the landscaping efforts.
 This Committee also works to implement joint projects like mulching high traffic pedestrian paths and purchasing trees in volume.
 These efforts help to keep assessments down.

 The Lake Maintenance Committee protects one of the Association’s greatest assets, the three lakes.
 These efforts include monitoring the quality of the water and managing the wildlife.
 This Committee also oversees the Marina operations.

 The Finance Committee oversees the financial health of the Association including investments, management, asset protection, and general accounting practices.

 The Board may appoint other committees as the need or desire arises.

 In additon to the Board and Association committees, professional staff manages the day to day functions of the Association.
-Staff includes an Executive Director, Operations Assistant, Welcoming Coordinator/Member Services, and an Administrative Assistant/Member Services.
+Staff includes an Executive Director, Operations Assistant, and a Welcoming Coordinator/Member Services.
 The Association Office is located at the Marina area, 6000 Tipton Lakes Blvd.